 What do cold temperatures mean for field health?

 Fortunately, extreme cold can also bring benefits to farmers and their fields by freezing the soil deep beneath the ground.
 Current frost depths in the image below are already exceeding 40 inches over parts of the upper midwest, with plenty more winter to go.
 A deep frost depth can benefit farmers in a variety of ways.
 The cold also helps keep fall-applied nitrogen from volatilizing during the winter so you experience reduced loss of this key input.
 The freeze/thaw cycle of water also can help soften soils and reduce compaction after the soils thaw, and with frost depth increasing this year, you may see some soil benefits as well.
 Finally, extreme cold and frozen soils can reduce the survival rate of some insects, suppressing insect pressure on crops during the following growing season.

 Are there other ways the cold weather has personally affected your farming operation, either positively or negatively?
 Let us know by tagging @climatecorp on twitter!

 About The Authors

-Luke Samuel is the Commercial Product Director for The Climate Corporation and leads the Climate Field Product Specialist teams focused on product testing and training.
+Luke Samuel is the Commercial Product Director for Climate LLC and leads the Climate Field Product Specialist teams focused on product testing and training.
 Luke has been with Monsanto for 10 years, most recently as the Regional Agronomy Lead for the Minnesota and Wisconsin Region.
 He has a Ph.D in natural resource management from North Dakota State University.